paul-hammant/tbd/content/context/index.md

 ### Continuous Integration

-[Continuous Integration](/continuous-integration/) (CI) has been in practice since the mid-nineties in its modern incarnation (integrating to a shared code line frequently, and testing that).
+[Continuous Integration](/continuous-integration/) (CI) has been in practice since the mid-nineties in its modern incarnation (integrating to a shared code line frequently and testing that).

 Importantly, the reader should understand that there is a large overlap between Trunk-Based Development and